r-tmap/tmap/README.md

 Teaser
 -----

-This example works with the development version.
+This example shown above works with the latest development version.

 ```r